kubedb/docs/docs/concepts/day-2-operations/mysqlopsrequest.md

   cpu: "0.2"
 ```

-Here, when you specify the resource request for `MySQL` container, the scheduler uses thisinformation to decide which node to place the container of the Pod on and when you specify a resourcelimit for `MySQL` container, the `kubelet` enforces those limits so that the running container is notallowed to use more of that resource than the limit you set. you can found more details from [here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)
+Here, when you specify the resource request for `MySQL` container, the scheduler uses this information to decide which node to place the container of the Pod on and when you specify a resource limit for `MySQL` container, the `kubelet` enforces those limits so that the running container is not allowed to use more of that resource than the limit you set. you can found more details from [here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)

 - `spec.verticalScaling.exporter` indicates the `exporter` container resources.
 It has the same structure as `spec.verticalScaling.mysql` and you can scale the resource the same way as `mysql` container.